16 Secondary features

 16.1 Concentrations

-Concentrations are secondary features that are not associated with specific surfaces within the soil.
-Some concentrations contrast sharply with the surrounding material due to differences in colour, hardness, or composition, while others may be more subtle.
+Concentrations are secondary features that are not associated with specific surfaces within the soil - i.e. they do not form coatings on peds or void spaces but rather permeate the soil mass (compare with Section 16.2).
+Some concentrations contrast sharply with the surrounding soil material due to differences in colour, hardness, or composition, while others may be more subtle.

 For rapid assessment, record concentration form and abundance percentage using Table 16.1.

 For detailed assessment, note form, type, abundance in percentage, and size range in millimetres.
 Colour is not required as it is usually determined by type and may have already been recorded as a colour pattern (Section 14.3).
-Abundance and size can be classified using Table 21.1 and Table 21.4 respectively.
+Abundance and size can be classified using Table E.5 and Table E.8 respectively.

 Example: NO F 10% 6-8 mm for scattered small ironstone nodules.